brandwatchsteve/puzzler/README.md

 ## Approach

 The program runs in four stages:

   - extract the words from the specified dictionary (/usr/share/dict/words by default)
   - generate the BigramTreeIndex'es for the horizontal and possibly vertical processing
   - generate a list of valid words for the first row of the grid
   - solve the grid row-by-row (top-down) until either a solution is found or all possible words have been exhausted

-In more detail, the solving proceeds as:
+The last step (the row-by-row solving) proceeds as:

   - using the existing grid columns and the vertical index,  establish the potential next characters for each column of the grid
   - using the array of possible characters and the horizontal index, establish possible words for the next layer of the grid